XGR Chain — Network Upgrade & Hardfork Process

 RPC-impacting upgrades should define:

-- whether the endpoint is public baseline or extension
+- whether the endpoint is public baseline or internal/operator-only

 - expected method name